HagarHossam38/Library-Management-Database/README.md

 # Library-Management-Database
-This repository houses the database schema and entity-relationship diagram (ERD) for a comprehensive Library Management System.
-Designed to efficiently organize information within a library, it covers employees, users, books, authors, publishers, categories, floors, and shelves.
+Welcome to the Library Management Database repository!
+Here, you'll find the schema and entity-relationship diagram (ERD) for a robust Library Management System.
+This system, built using SQL Server, is crafted to effectively organize and manage various aspects of library operations, including employees, users, books, authors, publishers, categories, floors, and shelves.